 Millersville University does not have any off-campus student organizations with noncampus housing facilities.
+There are student organizations that rent different privately own property within the Millersville area, but the university has no control over them.
 Since the University does not have any student organizations with off-campus housing facilities, the University also does not monitor local police departments for Clery-reportable crimes.